abhirajkochale/Face_Mask_Detection_System/README.md

 - Live feedback with bounding boxes
 - Optional: Alert notification if no mask detected
 - Streamlit app for interactive use

+## 📦 Dataset
+This project uses the [Face Mask Dataset](https://www.kaggle.com/datasets/omkargurav/face-mask-dataset) from Kaggle.
+Download and extract it into the `data_raw/` folder before running the training script.